The Outer Worlds armor guide – Armor Rating explained, Light vs Heavy armor

 The different Armor types in The Outer Worlds are a bit of a misnomer; Heavy Armor isn’t actually heavier than Light Armor in terms of item weight.
 Instead, the difference comes generally in the form of Armor Rating.

 Armor Rating of course also depends on the item’s level, but if you’re looking at three pieces of armor of the same level, then the Heavy Armor will provide the highest Armor Rating, followed by Medium, and then Light.
-However, to balance this out, Light Armor often gives you significant inherent boosts and bonuses to certain skills and attributes, while Heavy Armor often gives none at all.
+However, to balance this out, Light Armor often gives you significant inherent boosts and bonuses to certain skills and attributes, while Heavy Armor often gives none at all, or even negatively impacts your stats.
 And, as you might imagine, Medium attempts to strike a balance between the two extremes.

 It’s difficult to look at a piece of Heavy Armor with nearly double the Armor Rating as a piece of Light Armor, and not think it worthwhile to maximise your Armor Rating.
 But when it comes down to it, you must remember that Armor Rating is a flat reduction, not a percentage-based or algorithmic reduction.
 Which means it’s not as significant as you might think to have that extra 10 Armor Rating.
 But because of the nature of Skills with their threshold bonuses and so on (if you’re unsure about this, just consult our The Outer Worlds Skills guide!), a +10 to a particular Skill might be an extremely worthwhile investment.